 HOW TO REMOVE MINERAL BUILDUP FROM DRAINS AND PLUMBING FIXTURES

 If you are experiencing low flow or a water pressure issue, this could be due to mineral buildup in your pipes.
-Minerals refers to lime or calcium buildup in drains and plumbing fixtures.
-Lime buildup can occur in shower drains for example due to the sodium, magnesium, and other chemicals found in hard water.
+Minerals refer to lime or calcium buildup in drains and plumbing fixtures.
+The lime buildup can occur in shower drains for example due to the sodium, magnesium, and other chemicals found in hard water.